Oleg-Freeman/mern-social-app-v2/README.md

 ## Documentation
 This project uses Swagger to document the API.
-To access the documentation, navigate to the [Swagger](https://oleg-freeman.github.io/mern-social-app-v2/) page or run the project and access the URL `http://localhost:{PORT}/docs`.
+To access the documentation, navigate to the [Swagger](https://oleg-freeman.github.io/mern-social-app-v2/) page or open local `./docs/index.html` file.